-A new wave of data privacy laws are sweeping the globe and putting the pressure on businesses everywhere to comply – or face the consequences.
+A wave of data privacy laws are sweeping the globe and putting the pressure on businesses everywhere to comply – or face the consequences.
 The California Consumer Privacy Act (CCPA) takes place January 2020.
 Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) has been in effect since 2000.
-But the mother of all user rights laws is the General Data Protection Regulation (GDPR), which took effect on May 25th, 2018.
+But the mother of all user rights laws is the General Data Protection Regulation (GDPR) which established the new world order on May 25th, 2018.

 Although the regulation is based in the European Union (EU), any company that collects, sells, or buys the data of EU citizens is subject to comply with the stringent guidelines of the GDPR.

 According to a 2019 survey by Ovem, less than 1/2 of respondents said they are fully compliant with GDPR and 1 in 5 said they believe that full compliance is impossible to measure.
 TrustArc revealed that 80% of companies subject to comply with the GDPR had yet to do so.
 One of the likely factors holding back businesses from meeting the mark with GDPR compliance is the overwhelming breadth of duties and practices necessitated by the regulation.

 Companies aren't quite sure where to begin, or how to go about tackling the many guidelines laid out by the GDPR.

 What many don’t realize is that they may already have a tool for GDPR compliance in their back pocket.
 If leveraged properly, certain CRM software can help you meet the requirements of the GDPR, along with other incoming privacy laws and data-handling best practices.